 Anything in this universe is not possible without planning.
 Do you agree?
 See, if you need to purchase a new TV set or a new Refrigerator, you plan first – how much it will cost?
 From where will you purchase?
 Which brand will you be purchasing?
-All that you are doing is just planning the purchasing of new set of TV and Refrigerator.
+All that you are doing is just planning the purchasing of a new set of TV and Refrigerator.
 On the basis of your requirements, you fulfill your desire.
 The same applies to your project as well.
 Getting new projects from the customer is something different than planning and executing the obtained project.
 Planning is something which needs to be done from the inception days of the project.
-Look, your parents take care of you from your childhood –your foods, schooling, examination and almost everything with a perfect planning keeping your future in mind.
+Look, your parents take care of you from your childhood –your foods, schooling, examination and almost everything with perfect planning keeping your future in mind.
 In the same way, you need to take care of your project.
 You are the parents of your project.
 You are the best possible individual to protect the project prestige.

-Based on the high-level information in project charter, you need to plan your project.
+Based on the high-level information in the project charter, you need to plan your project.
 As at the initial stage of the project, you have limited information; you need to plan the project based on the information in hand by then.
 This planning is known as rolling wave planning.
-As planning is not a one-time work, it bounds to be change when work progresses up to the next level.
+As planning is not a one-time work, it bounds to be changed when work progresses up to the next level.
 It means planning is progressively elaborative and iterative in nature.
 A project manager should manage change in the project effectively.

 Who Should Involve in Planning?